-IFCI is an artist-led research group founded in 2014 to advance the study of humor and laughter.
+IFCI is an artist-led research group founded to advance the study of humor and laughter.
 Our experiments fuse humor, science, design, technology, and, of course, humans.
 Our goal is to understand how humor works, uncover ways to effectively use it to connect people with each other, and point out absurdities.

 We use a technique we like to call Participatory Satire.

 We believe humor breaks down barriers and brings people together; is a useful tool for changing thought and behavior; can spotlight corruption and help to correct social, economic, and political misalignments; and is under applied so comedy skills should be made available to all.

 Laura Allcorn, Founder + Lead Researcher

 Laura is an artist, humorist, and researcher.
 She founded the Institute For Comedic Inquiry (IFCI).
 At IFCI, she creates interactive objects and performances that point out absurdities through a technique she calls ‘Participatory Satire’.
 Her work focuses on how humor connects people to each other and new ideas–especially the ones that challenge narrow assumptions.
-She has studied all forms of comedy including satire writing, improvisation, sketch, and stand-up comedy with Second City, Curious Comedy, Brody Theater, and ComedySportz.
+She has studied and performed all forms of comedy including satire writing, improvisation, sketch, and stand-up comedy.
 Laura earned an MFA in Applied Craft and Design at Pacific Northwest College of Art where she focused on speculative design.
 In 2017 she completed Center For Artistic Activism’s Art Action Academy at the Queens Museum.

 Her work with IFCI has been shown around the world at Science Gallery in Dublin; CCCB in Barcelona; ArtScience Museum in Singapore; Palazzo delle Esposizioni in Rome; Design Week Portland, Risk/Reward’s Pavement Festival in Portland; Bridgetown Comedy Festival; Portland Fashion Week; and featured in Wired UK, The Guardian, GOOD, Dwell, and Design Bureau Magazine.